formidablae/intro-react/README.md

 ### What we will be building

 So what are we going to be building today?
 We are going to build a gradebook for teachers!
-Take a look at `deployed link here`.
+Take a look at [our solution](https://githubtraining.github.io/react-solution/).
 Here's what the finished app looks like.

 You will be able to add assignments
 ![Finished Assignments](https://user-images.githubusercontent.com/25253905/61293228-11f26580-a788-11e9-90ac-9612c2bddf6b.png)